sigia-com/slgl/README.md

 ## Repository structure

-This repository has following structure:
+This repository has the following structure:

 Directory | Description
 ----------|------------